expl0itcha1nz/gachasploit/README.md

 GachaSploit is a series of exploits developed by expl0itcha1nz for the game "Gacha Life" created by the mobile game company Lunime.
 These exploits can be utilized to generate gems and XP/levels in-game.

 ## Installation
 You must have [Git](https://git-scm.com) installed in order to download and execute GachaSploit.
-To download it, simply open your Linux terminal and execute:
+To download GachaSploit, simply open your Linux terminal and execute:
 ```bash
 git clone https://github.com/expl0itcha1nz/gachasploit
 ```